ietf-wg-cellar/matroska-specification/notes.md

 ## Default flag

 The "default track" flag is a hint for a `Matroska Player` and SHOULD always be changeable by the user.
 If the user wants to see or hear a track of a certain kind (audio, video, subtitles) and hasn't chosen a specific track, the `Matroska Player` SHOULD use the first track of that kind whose "default track" flag is set to "1".
-If no such track is found then the first track of this kind SHOULD be chosen.
+If no such track is found, then the first track of this kind SHOULD be chosen.

 Only one track of a kind MAY have its "default track" flag set in a segment.
-If a track entry does not contain the "default track" flag element then its default value "1" is to be used.
+If a track entry does not contain the "default track" flag element, then its default value "1" is to be used.

 ## Forced flag